CESNET/etlog/doc/notes.md

 For easy use mapping from query string to MongoDB queries is used.
 Module api-query-params is used for this functionality.
-Official [documentation](https://www.npmjs.com/package/api-query-params) provides information how to use.
+Official [documentation](https://www.npmjs.com/package/api-query-params) provides full information how to use.
+Module is slightly modified to support various timestamps and for correct mapping of them to backend api.

-Table below defined operators usage:
+Table below defines operators usage:

 | URI                  | example                | explanation            |
 |----------------------|------------------------|------------------------|